jasintham/todo/README.md

-# todo
+# TODO APP
- Creating basic Todo app using  JavaScript, NodeJS, Express and PostgreSQL
+create a simple Todo app using JavaScript, NodeJS, Express and PostgreSQL.